EricTheToon/Fortlatro/README.md

 Combat Cache - Add a random voucher to this shop

+Big Bush Bomb - Add a Bush seal to 1 card

+Shield Bubble - Apply Overshielded to 2 cards

+Cube Dice - Apply the Luck Aura to 1 selected thing

+Apple - Remove debuffs from 1 random card

+Ride The Lightning - 1/5 chance to Apply the Fire Aura to a random card in the deck

 # 15 Enhancements
 Crystal - 1.5X Mult +50 Chips no rank or suit 1/6 chance to break